The Water War on Thailand

 If you plan to travel during the holiday, don’t get stuck in a small village like we did.
 It can be fun to experience the holiday in both Bangkok and Chiang Mai (the 20-hour train ride certainly doesn’t halt the celebrating!), but make sure you purchase your tickets at least two weeks in advance and get to the city a few days early to prevent problems with the unreliable bus service.

-Also, buy a water gun, a waterproof camera and a waterproof pouch for your valuables.
+Also, buy a water gun, a waterproof camera, and a waterproof pouch for your valuables.
+Wear clothes you don't mind getting wet (check more sports gear at runner click).
 Even if you don’t plan to participate, there’s no guarantee you won’t get wet.

 Since the writing of this article, Nicole returned home, rented a jewelry studio and started a business.
 Her beautiful designs can be purchased at her site, Crow & Stone.